 Telluride – City of Lights

 Mining, Millionaires, and City of LightsTelluride the City of Lights.
-It was the late 1880s and mining in Telluride was in its heyday.
+It was the late 1880s, and mining in Telluride was in its heyday.
 The town had more millionaires per capita than any other place on earth.
-Otto Mears’ brand new toll road (the Million Dollar Highway) provided more accessible access to markets hungry for Telluride’s gold and silver.
-Grand houses were popping up on Columbia Avenue and gold coins were piled in two-foot-tall stacks in Telluride’s banks – lucrative enough to attract the attention of Butch Cassidy who robbed his first bank right here on Colorado Avenue in 1889.
+Otto Mears’ new toll road (the Million Dollar Highway) provided more accessible access to markets hungry for Telluride’s gold and silver.
+Grand houses were popping up on Columbia Avenue, and gold coins were piled in two-foot-tall stacks in Telluride’s banks – lucrative enough to attract the attention of Butch Cassidy, who robbed his first bank right here on Colorado Avenue in 1889.

 Mining Needs Cheep PowerBut this self-styled “Town Without a Bellyache” was starting to show signs of indigestion.
 As the easy-to-mine surface ore dried up, extraction costs began to climb.
 Transporting the ore for processing elsewhere no longer made financial sense, so mining companies built mills close to their mines and powered them with wood-fired steam engines.
-Before long, however, the slopes above Telluride were almost denuded of trees so the mines began packing in coal by burro.
-The cost was prohibitive with fuel bills topping $2,500 a month.
+Before long, however, the slopes above Telluride were almost devoid of trees, so the mines began packing in coal by burro.
+The cost was prohibitive, with fuel bills topping $2,500 a month.
 It was expensive even by today’s standards, and the more remote mines started to fail.
-The problem of supplying Telluride’s mines with an inexpensive source of power posed a serious threat to the entire region.
+The problem of supplying Telluride’s mines with an inexpensive power source seriously threatened the entire region.

-Nunn, the BusinessmanWhat Nunn lacked as a restaurateur, though, he made up for as an astute businessman.
+Nunn, the BusinessmanWhat Nunn lacked as a restaurateur, he made up for as an astute businessman.
 He eventually amassed a controlling interest in the local bank and ownership of a newspaper.
 He also bought several prominent buildings, including his home – a large mansion famous for its bathtub, the biggest in town.

-Nunn also owned a share of the Gold King mine.
+Nunn, the Mine OwnerNunn also owned a share of the Gold King mine.
 The mine sat at an altitude of 12,000 feet, high in the mountains south of Telluride, not too far from Alta Lakes.
 As he and his fellow stockholders fretted over the problem of a cheap, sustainable source of power for the mine, Nunn was aware that some of the other mine owners in the area – like J.H.
 Ernest Waters of the Sheridan Mine – had begun to use the Thomas Edison-championed direct-current electricity.
 But DC was expensive and tricky to transmit over long distances.
 It wasn’t going to solve Nunn’s difficulties up at Gold King.

-City of Lights - Tesla - Alternating-Current ElectricityMeanwhile, back east, a young inventor named Nikola Tesla was busily conceiving of alternating current, a format that caught the attention of George Westinghouse and directly challenged Edison’s direct-current power.
+City of Lights - Tesla - Alternating-Current ElectricityMeanwhile, back east, a young inventor named Nikola Tesla was busily conceiving of alternating current.
+This format caught the attention of George Westinghouse and directly challenged Edison’s direct-current power.
 Alternating-current electricity, its adherents reasoned, would ultimately prove superior.
-Although generation of AC required a turbine or flowing water, it was more suitable for transmission over longer distances because of the way its current travelled.
+Although the generation of AC required a turbine or flowing water, it was more suitable for transmission over longer distances because of how its current traveled.
 The more Nunn learned about this new-fangled alternating current, the more he was convinced that he was on to a winner.

 Nunn's Water Rights and ProximityOther factors combined beautifully to bring Nunn’s notions about AC electricity from hunch to reality.
-For example, Gold King was remote, but it was just two and a half miles from the Howard and Lake tributaries of the South Fork of the San Miguel River and Nunn held the rights for both waterways.
-Also, Nunn was able to arrange for his brother, Paul, a high school science teacher, to work with Westinghouse himself on a solution.
-And, just as Nunn began to wonder where he was going to find the cash to fund his evolving plans, the miners who leased the Gold King hit a rich vein of ore worth $2 million, giving Nunn the needed funds.
+For example, Gold King was remote, but it was just two and a half miles from the Howard and Lake tributaries of the South Fork of the San Miguel River, and Nunn held the rights for both waterways.
+Also, Nunn arranged for his brother, Paul, a high school science teacher, to work with Westinghouse himself on a solution.
+And, just as Nunn began to wonder where he would find the cash to fund his evolving plans, the miners who leased the Gold King hit a rich vein of ore worth $2 million, giving Nunn the needed funds.

 Tesla Motor Powder by WaterBefore long, Nunn had a Westinghouse generator and a Tesla-designed motor set up in the newly constructed Ames Power Plant in Ilium.
 Two strands of copper wire ran uphill from the plant for almost 3 miles and 3,000 feet to Turkey Creek Basin, where the motor at the mine waited to be powered.
 At the same time, flumes and pipes channeled the rushing waters of the Howard and the Lake downhill.
 On June 21, 1891, as local historian David Lavender describes in The Telluride Story, “the Nunns turned a powerful jet of water against a big Pelton wheel belted to the generator.
 The wheel jumped alive, the lights went on in the station, the wires hummed, and the engineer in charge of the motor at the mine, 2.6 miles away, telephoned down that the motor was turning, too, in perfect synchronization with the generator.”
 The City of Lights came alive!

-First Long-Distance of AC Electricity - in Telluride - City of LightsAnd just like that, the world’s first long-distance transmission of AC electricity was achieved in tiny, remote Telluride, a town that had been established fewer than 15 years before this historic event.
+First Long-Distance of AC Electricity - in Telluride - City of LightsAnd just like that, the world’s first long-distance transmission of AC electricity was achieved in tiny, remote Telluride, a town established fewer than 15 years before this historic event.
 Telluride became the first City of Lights.

 By Erin Spillane